-The term MODY refers to Monogenic Diabetes of Youth, a term coined by Fajans and Tattersall for a mild type of diabetes with autosomal dominant inheritance and varying degrees of impaired insulin secretion[69].
-The molecular basis for these entities was discovered initially to be due to transcription factors or the enzyme glucokinase responsible for phosphorylating glucose to enable its metabolism to yield ATP: numbering followed the timing of discovery of the geneticmolecular basis.[69]
-There are now 13 entities considered to be MODY as listed in the table in our prior chapter on diabetes in Endotext.
-Of the original 6 "classical" MODY entities, MODY3 (HNF1A mutation), MODY2 (GCK (glucokinase) mutation) and MODY1 (HNF4A mutation) constitute about 85% of all MODY cases [64-67].
+The term MODY refers to Maturity Onset Diabetes of Youth, a term coined by Fajans and Tattersall for a mild type of diabetes with autosomal dominant inheritance and varying degrees of impaired insulin secretion (70).
+The molecular basis for these entities was discovered initially to be due to transcription factors or the enzyme glucokinase responsible for phosphorylating glucose to enable its metabolism to yield ATP; numbering followed the timing of discovery of the genetic-molecular basis (70).
+There are now 14 entities considered to be MODY as listed in the table in our chapter on the "Etiology and Pathogenesis of Diabetes Mellitus in Children and Adolescents" in Endotext.
+Of the original 6 "classical" MODY entities,

+MODY3 (HNF1A mutation), MOY2 (GCK (glucokinase) mutation) and MODY1 (HNF4A mutation) constitute about 85% of all MODY cases (65-68).
 With rare exceptions, these patients present as milder types of diabetes before age 30-35 years, with a positive family history involving at least 2-3 generations, and negative for islet cell antibodies; a daily dose of insulin less than 0.5U/Kg /day after 1 year of diagnosis should raise suspicion for MODY.
-MODY affects both sexes and is found in all races, with a prevalence of ~2%-4% of patients diagnosed with diabetes ≤ 30 years.[70, 71] The majority are misdiagnosed as type 1 or type 2 diabetes and incorrectly and unnecessarily treated with insulin or ineffective drugs such as metformin.
-MODY 2 affects about 1:1000 people and in females may be noted for the first time during oral glucose tolerance testing in pregnancy, again resulting in inappropriate classification and treatment.[72]
-Biomarkers such as the urinary C-peptide to creatinine ratio (≥0.2nmol/mmol), and negative islet cell antibodies (GAD and IA2) should lead to molecular genetic testing.[71]
-Using this approach, the minimum prevalence of monogenic diabetes was found to be 3.6% of patients diagnosed ≤30 years of age with diabetes.
-[71] In a study screening for MODY in all antibody negative children with diabetes in a national population based registry in Norway, the prevalence of MODY was found to be 6.5%, and in a study from Japan, 11/89 children with insulin requiring diabetes but negative for islet cell antibodies were found to have monogenic forms of diabetes involving mutations in INS, the insulin gene, and in HNF1A or HNF4A.[73, 74] Mutations in HNF4A may be associated with large size at birth and neonatal hypoglycemia with hyperinsulinemia that resolves spontaneously, only later becoming manifest as diabetes.
+MODY affects both sexes and is found in all races, with a prevalence of ~2%-4% of patients diagnosed with diabetes ≤ 30 years (71, 72).
+The majority are misdiagnosed as type1 or type 2 diabetes and incorrectly and unnecessarily treated with insulin or ineffective drugs such as metformin.
+MODY 2 affects about 1:1000 people and in females may be noted for the first time during oral glucose tolerance testing in pregnancy, again resulting in inappropriate classification and treatment (73).
+Biomarkers such as the C-peptide creatinine urinary to ratio (≥0.2nmol/mmol), and negative islet cell antibodies (GAD and IA2) should lead to molecular genetic testing (72).
+Using this approach, the minimum prevalence of monogenic diabetes was found to be 3.6% of patients diagnosed ≤30years of age with diabetes (72).
+In a study screening for MODY in all antibody negative children with diabetes in a national population-based registry in Norway, the prevalence of MODY was found to be 6.5%, and in a study from Japan, 11/89 children with insulin requiring diabetes but negative for islet cell antibodies were found to have monogenic forms of diabetes involving mutations in INS, the insulin gene, and in HNF1A or HNF4A (74, 75).
+Mutations in HNF4A may be associated with large size at birth and neonatal hypoglycemia with hyperinsulinemia that resolves spontaneously, only later becoming manifest as diabetes.
 Family history is helpful but not essential; de novo mutations occur.